wowa-shat/Gallery/README.md

 3. [Video](#Video)

 ## Description of features
-* Подгрузка всех изображений из выбранной папки.
+* Uploading all images from the selected folder
-* Просмотр выбранного из списка изображения
+* View the image selected from the list
-* Возможность удаления выбранного изображения с компьютера
+* The ability to delete the selected image from the computer
-* Переименование изображений
+* Renaming images
-* Русская и английская локализация
+* Russian and English localization

 ## How to build a project
-Сборка осуществляется с помощью среды Qt Creator
+Build us made using Qt Creator IDE
-- Для сборки необходимы:
+- For the build, you need:
     - Desktop Qt 5.13.2
     - mingw73_64
-- Открыть проект с помощью Qt Creater.
+- Open the project using Qt Creator
-- Собрать.
+- Build it

 ## Video
 https://drive.google.com/file/d/1kHcMwqqiGz0mlbjJoRIzo5-mdtbe2Gyw/view?usp=sharing